balakreshnan/Samples2023/AzureAI/chatgptsust.md

 ## Learn about Global warming

 - Question:
-- What is happening with Global Warning
+- What is happening with Global Warming

 - Answer: